-We are an independent and comprehensive high school for grades 9 – 12, offering a 200-course curriculum (including 19 AP courses) specializing in core and honors academics, fine and performing arts and technical and career programs.
+We are an independent and comprehensive high school for grades 9 12, offering a 150-course curriculum (including 16 AP courses) specializing in core and honors academics, fine and performing arts and career and technical programs.
 Our mission is to provide thoughtful and rigorous preparation for our students to reach their intellectual, creative and physical potential.

 The 300-acre Binney Woods forest, located on Burke Mountain, provides outdoor recreation and educational opportunities.
 Using standards-based instruction crafted from state, national and institutional standards, we create a shared focus on instruction that helps all students achieve college and career readiness.
 Based on carefully selected assessments, dedication to differentiated instruction, quality professional development and genuine collaboration across teachers, specialist, administrators and parents, Lyndon Institute believes that all students can learn and achieve high standards.

 In 2009, Lyndon Institute was one of the first two high schools in the U.S. permitted to offer an American high school program in China.

 We currently partner with three schools in China (Shaoxing, Heifei, and Fuzhou).
 LI offers a multi-level ESOL program (English for Speakers of Other Languages) and instruction in Spanish, Latin, French, Chinese and Russian.

-Between the first and second semesters, for the first three weeks after the holiday vacation, students participate in "January Term" to focus on project-based learning and immerse themselves in an internship or the intensive study of subjects of their choosing.
+Between the first and second semesters, for the first two weeks after the holiday vacation, students participate in "January Term" to focus on project-based learning and immerse themselves in an internship or the intensive study of subjects of their choosing.
 Most of the classes taught during January Term are created by our students.